drekka/StoryTeller/index.md

 ## What if the keys not accessible?

 Often you will have logging which does not have access to the object you want to use as a key.
-For example a method which performs currency conversion probably won't have the account object passed to it.
-So how do you ensure that the conversion logging is also active when you are debugging an issue for the account.
+For example a method which performs currency conversion probably won't have the account object passed to it. *So how do you ensure that the conversion logging is also active when you are debugging an issue for the account?*

 Story Teller solves this problem with the concept of **Key Scopes**.
-You can tell it to make a key cover any number of log statements within a particular scope, even if those logging statements are within methods which don't have access to the key.
+You can tell it to make a key cover any number of log statements within a particular scope, even log statements within other classes and methods which don't have any access to the key.
 Here's an example:

 ```objc
 -(void) firstMethod {